Delta-Azura/raw/README.md

 - Some locks to not mess up your installation.
 - Only linked to the kernel, glibc and xz at runtime
 - Pre and post installation support
+- Support of the prepare and package functions alongside with the build=something type of Pkgfiles

 # Pkgfile example :